wp-plugins/customericare-livechat/readme.txt

 Yes you can.
 Of course by doing that you lose the chance to meet your customers.
 Don’t do it! :)

+= Do I need any other software? =

+No. All you need is a computer with an internet connection.

 == is there a paid version for power users? ==

 Yes.
 We have added paid features for demanding customers.